 - *

-- * @throws NullPointerException If s
+- * @throws NullPointerException If s is null

 - * @throws java.io.IOException If an error occured while writing